Letraset

-Letraset was a company known mainly for manufacturing sheets of typefaces and other artwork elements using the dry transfer method.
-Letraset has been acquired by the Colart group and become part of its subsidiary Winsor & Newton.
+Letraset was a company known mainly for manufacturing sheets of typefaces and other artwork elements using the dry-transfer lettering method.
+Letraset was acquired by the Colart group and became part of its subsidiary Winsor & Newton.

 Corporate history

-Letraset was founded in London in 1959, with the launch of the Letraset Type Lettering System.
+Letraset was founded in London, England, in 1959, with the launch of the Letraset Type Lettering System.
 In 1961, Letraset came out with their dry transfer lettering system, which pioneered the technique.

-Starting in 1964, Letraset also applied the dry rub-down transfer technique to create a children's game called Action Transfers, which would later develop into Kalkitos (marketed by Gillette) and many other series of transferable figures that were very popular up to the 1980s.LETRASET was squired by the Swedish stationery company Esselte until 2000 when it was sold to a Management buyout headed up by Martin Gibbs and Michael Travers.
+Starting in 1964, Letraset also applied the dry rub-down transfer technique to create a children's arts and crafts toy called Action Transfers, which would later develop into Kalkitos (marketed by Gillette), and many other series of transferable figures that were very popular up to the 1980s.
+Letraset was acquired by the Swedish stationery company Esselte until 2000, when it was sold to a management buyout headed up by Martin Gibbs and Michael Travers.
 Eventually sold to ColArt in 2012.

 Seeing a decline in the sales of its materials in the early 1990s, Letraset moved into the desktop publishing industry, releasing software packages such as ImageStudio and ColorStudio for the Macintosh.
 These never saw widespread success.
 However, as Letraset held the rights to their fonts that had been popular on the dry transfer sheets, it made sense to enter the digital font market (see, for example, Charlotte Sans).
 Letraset thus began releasing many fonts in formats such as PostScript.